samara-amanda/autoswift_frontend/README.md

 A User is able to:
 1. Create a Car listing
 2. View a Car Listing
+3. Edit a Car Listing
+4. Delete a Car Listing

 An MVP JS Frontend application with a Rails API backend that demonstrates Client-Server Communication and uses: